joe-mcn/sphinx-template/source/outline/index.rst

 Thesis
 ------
-Tutorial on working with Kali Linux (Basics)
+Tutorial on starting a machine with Kali Linux (Basics)

 * Step 1- Have correct equipment
     * Computer